JackWallet/cryptocurrency-exchange-rates-manager/README.md

 # TODO
 - [ ] REST API for the wallet
+  - [ ] Price History of the coin in USD
 - [ ] systemd-timers service to put the results to db
 - [ ] Dockerise with PosrgreSQL
 - [ ] Redis